Repository

 Start Bytebase

 Make sure your Docker daemon is running.
-Copy and paste the commands to start Bytebase.localhost:8080
+Copy and paste the commands to start Bytebase.localhost:8080.
+Register the first admin account which will be granted Workspace Admin.

 Create Service Account